OneKeyHQ/firmware/README.md

 ## Security vulnerability disclosure

-Please report suspected security vulnerabilities in private to [security@satoshilabs.com](mailto:security@satoshilabs.com), also see [the disclosure section on the Trezor.io website](https://trezor.io/security/).
-Please do NOT create publicly viewable issues for suspected security vulnerabilities.
+Please report suspected security vulnerabilities in private to [dev@onekey.so](mailto:dev@onekey.so), Please do NOT create publicly viewable issues for suspected security vulnerabilities.

 ## Documentation